As set out in the Constitution and Rules, PSNC has 32 members on its main committee:

 David Broome, Yorkshire and the Humber Regional Representative

 David Broome qualified from the University of Bath School of Pharmacy in 1990 and has been an independent contractor for nearly 20 years.
 He runs his pharmacy business with his wife, Jackie, and he is an active member and officer of Community Pharmacy West Yorkshire.
 David has a great passion for community pharmacy with keen interests including EPS, medicines safety and clinical pharmacy.
 He has been involved with the EPS implementation board, medicines safety exchange, area prescribing committee and local mental health trust medicines committee.
 David has been an LPC member for seven years and was elected to PSNC in August 2013.

-Garry Myers, East Midlands and South Yorkshire Regional Representative
+Vacancy, East Midlands and South Yorkshire Regional Representative

 Anil Sharma, East Anglia Regional Representative